prometheus/docs/content/docs/specs/native_histograms.md

 the underlying native histogram and how closely the provided boundaries are aligned with the bucket boundaries in the histogram. `+Inf` and `-Inf` are valid boundary values and useful to estimate the fraction of all observations above or below a certain value.
+However, observations of value `NaN` are always considered to be outside of the specified boundaries (even `+Inf` and `-Inf`).
+(TODO: Verify the correct implementation of this behavior with tests.)
 Whether the provided boundaries are inclusive or exclusive is only relevant if the provided boundaries are precisely aligned with bucket boundaries in the underlying native histogram.
 In this case, the behavior depends on the precise definition of the schema of the histogram.

 The following functions do not interact directly with sample values and therefore work with native histogram samples in the same way as they work with